DarkEnergySurvey/simple/README.md

 ## Configuration and use

 `config.yaml` handles most of the setup and can be modified according to use.
 You will need to modify the value for the `simple_dir` key to be the path to your `simple` folder that contains these source files.

 You will need to create a directory such as `simple_run/`.
-In `simple_run/`, create a symbolic link to `config.yaml` with `ln -s /path/to/simple/config.yaml`.
-This will let the the scripts know where to source the config info from as well as where to write the output.
-If you have fracdet or maglim files, those should also be copied or linked here; otherwise, they may be specified in `config.yaml`.
+Copy `config.yaml` into `simple_run/`; this will let the the scripts know where to source the config info from as well as where to write the output.
+If you have fracdet or maglim files, those should also be copied or linked here; specify their filepaths in `config.yaml`.

 To run the simple binning search, run `farm_simple.py` in `simple_run/`.
 This will run `search_algorithm.py` over the given data set and write the output to `results_dir/`, logging each job in `results_dir/log_dir`.
 The results can then be compiled into a candidate list by running `make_list.py` from `simple_run/` (this is saved as a `.fits` file).

 To produce plots from a candidate list, run `farm_plots.py` in `simple_run/`.
 The output will be written to `save_dir/` with logs in `save_dir/log_dir/`.

 ## Notes

 By default, `farm_plots.py` will only produce plots for hotspots with statistical significance greater than 5.5 sigma.
 This threshold has intentionally chosen to be low (such that investigations can be made of very low-significance hotsposts and candidates) but also to minimize junk.

+This code is currently going through an architectural overhaul to capitalize on the OOP nature of python.